915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 ```

-If you need to determine whether an exception was raised but donât intend to
+If you need to determine whether an exception was raised but don’t intend to
 handle it, a simpler form of the [`raise`](../reference/simple_stmts.html#raise) statement allows you to
 re\-raise the exception: